image

 • photos and videos from the scene

-An Atlanta motorcycle accident lawyer can take the lead in gathering this evidence and using it to establish a defendant’s full liability.
+An Atlanta motorcycle accident lawyer from Scott Pryor Law can take the lead in gathering this evidence and using it to establish a defendant’s full liability.

-Can more than one party be held liable for a motorcycle accident?
+Can more than one party be held liable for a motorcycle accident in Atlanta?

 In many cases, liability is not as simple as one individual causing another person’s injuries.
 It is commonplace for an accident to be caused by multiple individuals and entities.